 Saturday morning we woke up to pouring rain.
 I had to make a stop at Fred Meyer and buy an umbrella.
 I spent over 2 hours standing in line in the rain while my daughter sat in the car.
 I thought, "If my husband could see me and the hundreds of people in line in the rain he would think we were crazy."
 I had the thought myself but it was worth it.

 At 8:30 am the people with early tickets were allowed in.
 These went on sale months ago for $25 and sold out in 24 hours.
 I didn't even know about them until recently.
 Our general admission tickets were $7 and we were allowed in at 10:00 am.
 I will definatley try to get an early ticket next year.
 We were at the beginning of the line and most things I liked had sold tags on them.
-By the time the thousands of people were inside it was hard to move.
+By the time the hundreds of people were inside it was hard to move.
 I had to bypass some booths because I couldn't get in.
 It was absolutely packed.
 I've never seen anything like it.

 The line went clear down this road and down the next block.